richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 Our [Survey name] survey is just the starting point to open a rich dialogue with your team.
 Use your results as the basis for ongoing conversations that lead to continuous improvement over time.​

-At this point you should be familiar with the [Viva Glint ACT conversation tool] (/viva/glint/setup/quick-guide-manager-doc-pitfalls) and have chosen 1-2 Focus Areas to work on with your team.
+At this point, you should be familiar with the [Viva Glint ACT conversation tool] (/viva/glint/setup/quick-guide-manager-doc-pitfalls) and have chosen 1-2 Focus Areas to work on with your team.
 How are you progressing?
-Please be sure to keep your team actions updated on your Focus Areas planning tab on your Viva Glint dashboard.
+Be sure to keep your team actions updated on your Focus Areas planning tab on your Viva Glint dashboard.

 [Salutation],​